d3v1l-sec/ProxyManager/README.md

 ## Information

 In the "examples" folder you will find some scraped proxy addresses, sorted by protocol.
-After you loaded a new dump of a proxies the examples wil be overwritten.
+After downloading a new dump of a proxies the examples wil be overwritten.